umarhassan-mitodl/8.421-spring-2014/content/pages/instructor-insights/_index.md

 ### Possibilities for Further Study/Careers

 Cold atoms are often used to address problems of condensed matter physics, so many students who take this subject sequence go on to take [_8.511 Theory of Solids I_](/courses/8-511-theory-of-solids-i-fall-2004) and [_8.512 Theory of Solids II_](/courses/8-512-theory-of-solids-ii-spring-2009).
-Some students take a course, taught by Eugene Demler at Harvard, called [_Special Topics in Condensed Matter Physics_ (PDF)](http://cmt.harvard.edu/demler/TEACHING/p268r_2012.pdf).
+Some students take a course, taught by Eugene Demler at Harvard, called {{% resource_link "894feec8-71f1-4513-b38b-63d44d9e4bfd" "_Special Topics in Condensed Matter Physics_ (PDF)" %}}.
 Others go on to take courses in quantum computation.

 {{< anchor "insights" >}}{{< /anchor >}}